Any-Winter-4079/LLM-Arduino-Robot/README.md

 #### ESP32

-To allow your ESP32s to communicate with your computer in your local network, replace:
+On the ESP32 side, to allow them to communicate with your computer in your local network, replace:

 ```
 const char* ssid1 = "****";